HyperSwapX/hyperswap-testnet-token-list/README.md

    ```
    ℹ️ Note: You can add the `websiteUrl`, `telegramUrl`, and `discordUrl` attributes, which are optional but will provide additional information about your project or token.

+   The logo must meet the following criteria:
+   - Size: 125x125
+   - Please upload your image on the PR (any link will not be accepted).

    Here is an example with USDC token
    ```json